Fans gather, greet 49ers at their Miami hotel

-MIAMI (AP) -- The San Francisco 49ers arrived at their hotel in Miami Sunday night and some of their fans were ready to greet them.
+MIAMI, Fla.
+(KTXL) -- The San Francisco 49ers arrived at their hotel in Miami Sunday night and some of their fans were ready to greet them.

 “My dad was stationed at the Presidio in San Francisco when he met my mom and he was a die-hard 49ers fan,” fan Sarah Gandrey told FOX40.
 “He had tickets to Candlestick when it opened, but he passed away nine years ago.”